in

 Beautiful red-orange and purple Eschscholzia cultivars

-Eschscholzia Varieties to Grow
+Eschscholzia varieties to grow

 • Eschscholzia californica, California poppy.
 Grows 8 to 12 inches (20-30cm) tall; well-branched, mat-forming annual or short-lived perennial; bears showy 3-inch wide flowers in orange, yellow, or red; flowers close in cloudy weather.